 Posted on May 08 2019

-Before you purchase a ring online, you need to determine your ring size.
+Before you purchase a ring online, you need to find your ring size.

 Did you know there are several sizing systems in use around the world?
 Australia, the United Kingdom, Ireland, New Zealand and South Africa use a system based on the alphabet (sizes A - Z+6) while the United States, Canada and Mexico use a numerical system (sizes 1-16).
 Europe and Asia also have their own systems.

 We take orders for rings in our online jewellery store in both the Australian/British letter system and the North American number system.

 There are a couple of important things to bear in mind while measuring your ring size - wider rings usually require a larger size and our hands are not the same size.

 If the ring you're purchasing is wider than 4mm for women or 6mm for men, you'll need a larger size.
 Usually 1/2 size larger in the US system and a full size larger in the Aus/UK system.
 Our product pages will mention if a wide band size is required.